-This code of conduct helps maintain that environment by capturing the conduct we aspire to when we participate in licensing discussions at OSI.
+This code of conduct helps maintain that environment by capturing the conduct we aspire to when we participate in discussions at OSI.

 We Strive To: